Monday, December 12, 2011

 This concept is also known as criminal justice and deals with how fairness, legality and morality affect law and order.

-People seem to think that it is socially acceptable that punishment should fit the crime.
+People seem to think that it is socially acceptable that the punishment for a particular crime, should fit the crime.
 All too often we find ourselves asking - does it?

 Sunday, December 4, 2011